Unknotting problem: Computational complexity

+In 2021, Lackenby announced an unknot recognition algorithm which he claimed ran in quasi-polynomial time.
+As of October 2025, the result has not been published in the peer-reviewed literature.

 The unknotting problem has the same computational complexity as testing whether an embedding of an undirected graph in Euclidean space is linkless.

 Unknotting algorithms

 Several algorithms solving the unknotting problem are based on Haken's theory of normal surfaces: